Since January 2015, we have published 2,111 contents.

 The House of Bishops report, published in January, stated that there should be no change in the church’s teaching on marriage and sexuality.
 LGBT groups and some priests had asked to vote against the motion because it was “dangerous and inadequate”.

-Finally, the report was adopted.
+Finally, the report was not adopted.
 93 clergy, 106 laity and 43 bishops voted for the motion.
 100 clergy, 83 laity and 1 bishop refused.

 One of the voices in debate at the General Synod was Sam Allberry, a pastor in Maidenhead (UK), member of the group “Living Out” and author of the book “Is God anti-gay?”